aryan-dreams, Renegade tribune.jpg

 Remembering With Another

-Whether from life-long collaborative learning experiences or occasional playful encounters in childhood, we are all familiar with the delight of experiencing life with another person.
+Whether from lifelong collaborative learning experiences or occasional playful encounters in our childhood, we are all familiar with the delight of experiencing life with another person.

-I'm here to offer you techniques that enhance the natural and powerful inclination to remember the best of ourselves with the help of another person.
+I'm here to offer you techniques that enhance the natural and powerful inclination to remember the best of ourselves with the help of another person (as an alternative and a sub-species of the same practice, you can focus on memorizing a new language or a poem).
 Instead of reinforcing automatic aspects of yourself (as in rumination), these techniques encourage collaboration of subconscious memory mechanisms (as in dreaming) and their reemergence from scratch.
-Rather than focusing on habitual thoughts and emotional reactions (like in traditional psychotherapy), you become aware of your memory as a mechanism rather than a data file.
+Rather than reinvesting in habitual thoughts and emotional reactions, you become aware of your mind as a mechanism rather than a data file.

 4k-wallpaper-abstract-expressionism-abstract-painting-1269968.jpg